So what size TV do I need?

 - Decide the type of TV

-- Study the chart as a guide for ideal size range
+- Study the chart as a guide for the ideal size range

 So what size TV did you buy?
-Did you buy a TV for watching movies, sports, or playing video games?
+Di you buy a Samsung, LG, or another brand?
+Did you buy a TV for watching movies, streaming videos, viewing live sports, or playing video games?
 Please share it with me in the comments below.